skip to content

 Module 5 : Mathematical Genetics (LT)

-The aim of this module, new for 2024/25, will be to give students a thorough grounding in mathematical approaches to the study of genetics.
-Emphasis will be placed on fundamental principles, equipping students with a deeper understanding of the various roles of mathematics in the field, and the ability to understand and even develop the next generation of methods and tools.
+The aim of this module will be to give students a thorough grounding in mathematical approaches to the study of genetics.
+Emphasis will be placed on fundamental principles, equipping students with a deeper understanding of the various roles of mathematics in the field, and the ability to understand, and even develop, the next generation of tools.
 The material covered will include the nature and uses of mathematical models, including latent variable models, and statistical methods of inference.
 The course will also cover topics relevant to particular areas of genetics, including evolutionary, developmental, and biophysical genetics, as well as other subfields that link genotype to phenotype.
 These topics will include mathematical population genetics (including the coalescent approach, which underpins inferences from genomic sequence data); quantitative genetics (the inheritance, architecture and evolution of complex and continuously-varying traits); dimensionality reduction approaches, which are essential to understanding large data sets (e.g. single-cell data), and dynamical systems modelling of gene regulatory networks.